Chatting with your HopeCoaches seriously brought me through some of the darkest seasons in my life. Don't lose hope in tough times.

 Well, I know by reading this small essay, you are not being listened to.
 In fact, you are listening to what I am saying to you through this essay.
 But I wrote it not because I want to tell you everything is going to be alright nor to tell you how to fix your messy life.
 You see, there is another powerful tool besides listening, and that is feeling understood.

 To whoever is reading this, perhaps you stumbled upon it because the Lord is right now acknowledging that He sees your pain, and He is not ignoring you.
-Sometimes, we just don’t have the energy to look up to the Lord because we’re so weary with our issues.
+Sometimes, we just don't have the energy to look up to the Lord because we're so weary with our issues.
 And our issues may even create mistrust and stop up our relationship with the Lord.
 There’s so much pain inside that it’s so hard to focus our attention on the Lord.
-But that’s ok because in our weakness, He is strong.
-When you don’t have the strength to press on, He will be your strength.
+Even if you are struggling with something as scary as suicide, prayer can help.
+Turning to God helps because in our weakness, He is strong.
+When you don't have the strength to press on, He will be your strength.
+Don't lose hope.

 It is so important to have people listen to you and acknowledge your pain and troubles.
 But I've found, that is not enough.
 Because at the end of the day, we were created to have a whole relationship with the One who created us.
 Honestly, I could sympathize with you and listen to you and show you I understand, but if you don't have Him to fill you up inside, you will always feel empty and be dependent on others to make you feel happy or whole.
 No one can do for you in a lifetime what Jesus can do for you in one second.

 End of Your Rope